MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 Here's a list of example cartridges you can make with these settings:
 1) Pokemon Red, Blue, Yellow, and Green on one cartridge with separate save files that changes via powering the Game Boy off and on again: **Mode 1B** with 1 Mbit SRAM
-2) Pokemon Gold and Silver with the same save file that hotswaps when you press the button on the cartridge (changing games during gameplay): **Mode 3C** with 256 Kbit SRAM
+2) Pokemon Red and Blue with the same save file that hotswaps when you press the button on the cartridge (changing games during gameplay): **Mode 3C** with 256 Kbit SRAM
-3) Pokemon Crystal with a reset button: **Mode 4C** with 256 Kbit SRAM
+3) Pokemon Yellow with a reset button: **Mode 4C** with 256 Kbit SRAM

 ## How to Program Games